saltstack/salt-ext-modules-vmware/docs/vmc.rst

 -------------------------------------------------

-VMC- Vmware Cloud on AWS which means an instance of the vCloud foundation being executed on AWS bear metal hardware, `You can learn more about VMware Cloud on AWS <https://docs.vmware.com/en/VMware-Cloud-on-AWS/index.html>`_.
+VMC- Vmware Cloud on AWS which means an instance of the vCloud foundation being executed on AWS bare metal hardware, `You can learn more about VMware Cloud on AWS <https://docs.vmware.com/en/VMware-Cloud-on-AWS/index.html>`_.

 SDDC- Software Defined Data Center